Why Watches? Artistry, Workmanship & 18th Century High Tech!

+Watches were the highest-tech and most expensive product one could buy.
 The vast majority of watches sold in America in the 18th century were imported from England and have the name and serial number of a watchmaker or retailer working in London.
 Numerous 18th century advertisements can be found in American colonial newspapers promoting the sale of watches that “just arrived” on the latest ship from England, and a fairly sophisticated distribution network comprised of fancy goods retailers, hardware stores and clock and watchmakers developed in America as the century progressed to retail and repair them.

 Around 1750, as newspaper advertisements were becoming more prevalent, a few advertisements can be found by watchmakers promoting their locally made watches, as well as their ability to fabricate just about any watch part for the trade.
 American-signed watches no doubt appealed to the patriotic public and makers were able to price them less expensively or with longer warranties than the other English-signed imported watches that they also retailed.
 Apparently, many American watchmakers that attempted to sell their own line of watches, including those advantaged by the non-importation movement leading up to the Revolutionary War, could not compete with available imports on a sustained basis.
-At least that is the theory given the lack of surviving time pieces; however, the extent of 18th century watchmaking in America is unknown and needs to be further studied.
+At least that is the theory given the small number of surviving time pieces; however, the extent of 18th century watchmaking in America is unknown and needs to be further studied.

 Clearly, toward the end of the 18th century when watches became more affordable to the middle class, more American clock and watchmakers with English (and Swiss) connections were able to retail their own line of watches that they imported with their name engraved on the back of the watch in a "ready-to-sell" state.
 This continued in the 19th century and examples spanning both centuries can be found on this website.